5 North-South Line stations to close during Vesak Day weekend for Canberra station construction

 With 75 per cent of construction complete, LTA said the next step involves connecting the two existing tracks to and from Canberra station with a new 72m crossover track.

-LTA said this "will enhance the resilience of the North-South Line" by allowing trains to cross from one track to another.
+LTA said this will "enhance the resilience" of NSL by allowing trains to cross from one track to another.

 "If the northbound taxi is faulty, affected trains can use the crossover to bypass the faulty stretch by travelling on the southbound track.
 This allows train service for both directions to remain available."